phenotypic/homebridge-http-garage/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based garage opener to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, you can turn open/close the garage.
+Using simple HTTP requests, you can open/close the garage.

 ## Installation